mouhamaadibrahim/Analytics-Research-Projects/README.md

 Welcome to my research-driven analytics portfolio!
 This repository showcases a collection of research projects focused on data analysis, sensor optimization, and bioimpedance modeling conducted during my PhD and post-doc work.
 Notably, one of my research publications, ["Geometric parameters optimization of planar interdigitated electrodes for bioimpedance spectroscopy"](https://dimensions.altmetric.com/details/81105616#score), was ranked in the top 25% by Altmetric, reflecting the significant impact and reach of my work in the field.

+---

 **Industry Adoption and Impact**
-Through data-driven analysis, the optimal ratio was determined to be 0.66, resulting in significant improvements in sensor performance.
-The model was validated through simulations and experiments, leading to industry adoption and patenting by 4 industry leaders.
-Details of this adoption can be found in the ["Proof of Impact"](link_to_be_added_later) repository, which will highlight the real-world impact of these contributions.
+Throughout my research, I engineered models that expanded analysis capabilities by 65% and boosted sensor sensitivity by 18% at IJL.
+The work led to significant breakthroughs in sensor design, culminating in the adoption and patenting of the optimized conductivity sensor design by 4 industry leaders.
+The key milestones include:

+- Upgraded conductivity sensor design with MATLAB by engineering bioimpedance models, mining physiological characteristics as electrical elements, resulting in adoption by 4 industry leaders, each securing a patent.
+- Identified the optimal sensor design ratio (S/W = 0.66), which expanded the analysis band by 65% and reduced measurement errors by 18%.
+- Expanded measurement analysis band from 600 MHz to 988 MHz via engineering optimal biosensors, significantly improving sensitivity for health applications.
+- Pioneered data storytelling, authoring 5+ highly cited papers and transforming data into industry-shaping insights—one ranked in the top 25% by Altmetric.

+This repository documents the full research process, including key calculations, simulations, and the real-world impact of these contributions.

 ---